KoalaV2/K.A.I/README.md

 5. Chat application
 6. Text to speech
 7. SSH-info script
-8. Date/time info
-9. Website scraper
+8. Website scraper
-10. Wikipedia article to PDF converter
+9. Wikipedia article to PDF converter

 ## Features in the far distance